Frequently Asked Questions

 Use the Medical Code: E1399 NU and the Provider Number: 1497045215, both of which are required for submission.
 Submit your claim directly to TRICARE For Life.

-You may place an order for the Fisher Wallace Stimulator® online by first clicking on the Buy Now button at the top of the page, and then selecting Add to Cart.
+You may place an order for the Fisher Wallace Stimulator® online by first clicking on the Purchase button at the top of the page, and then selecting Add to Cart.
 You may also place an order by calling us at 800-692-4380.
-Please note that a licensed healthcare provider must authorize your purchase before we can ship your device.
-Choose one of the following options before or after your purchase:
+The FDA requires that Fisher Wallace receive purchase authorization from a licensed provider before shipping a device.
+Please choose from one of the following convenient options, before or after your purchase:

 When used cranially to treat insomnia, depression and anxiety, 1 in 500 patients report a mild headache upon using the device.